domalab/ha-actronair-neo/README.md

-# Work In Progress - Actron Air Neo Home Assistant Integration
+# Work In Progress - ActronAir Neo Home Assistant Integration

-This is a custom component for Home Assistant that integrates with the Actron Air Neo HVAC system.
+This is a custom component for Home Assistant that integrates with the ActronAir Neo HVAC system.

 ## Installation